Articles

 How does Trainual compare to Waybook?

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
 The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for teams that prioritize operational consistency and audit-readiness.
-It is especially relevant for industries like Food Production, where compliance tracking and process standardization are critical.
+It is especially relevant for industries like Food Production, where compliance and process control are critical.

 Pricing

-- Startup Plan: Designed for small teams, includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.
-Starts at 5 users.
-Pricing is not disclosed.
+- Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.
+Designed for small teams (starts at 5 users).

 - Enterprise Plan: For large organizations, includes custom data limits, BI platform integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).
-Pricing is not disclosed.

 Pros of Process Street: